w3althambition/bradtraversy-loan-calc-app/readme.md

 # bradtraversy-projects-collection

 This repo will be dedicated to all the projects I've done from Brad Traversy's tutorials.
 I absolutely love his stuff and the way he teaches.
 These projects are both from his courses and YouTube video, both of which feature a lot of overwhelming content.
 He goes over everything in great detail and always opens your eyes to new things.
+A link to his courses can be found [here](https://www.udemy.com/user/brad-traversy/).

 ## todotask-app (modern-js)